Customizing Jekyll's Default Theme

 In this file one can override Minima’s defaults by reassigning certain variables.
 It is also possible to add custom variables, which I needed for controlling the position and styling of the navigation bar’s look and feel.

-I first overrode the default font for the site and adding a second font for headlines, using the fonts I linked to in _includes/custom_head.html, Alef and Tinos.
+I first overrode the default font for the site and adding a second font for headlines, using the fonts I linked to in _includes/custom_head.html

 I added a couple of navbar definitions, for background color and hover effects, linking them to Minima’s skin definitions, and I also added a couple more breaks for size, since I found out my subtitle was too long to handle the banner / navigation bar properly.